Governor Profiles

 The Governing Board is also able to appoint Associate Members to join Committee on the basis of the specific skills and experience that they can bring to the role.

-Brian Gravenor - Foundation Governor
+Brian Gravenor - Foundation Governor and Chair of Governors

 St. Martin’s is the third school that I have been a governor at, but this is the first as a Foundation Governor.
 At my last school, a small village Church of England Primary School in Hampshire, I served as a governor (including chair of governors twice) for just over 21 years, ending my term there in December 2022 when I moved to Seaton with my wife.
 We have two grown up daughters.
 The younger one works as an Audiologist in Exeter and the older one is a secondary school music teacher in London.